-The certificate demonstrates that the applicant has made provision for maintenance and accommodation for themselves (and any dependants) without necessary recourse to public funds.
-It also provides a factual statement about the applicant’s proposed accommodation - its condition and suitability to accommodate the number of people expected to live in it.
+The certificate shows that the applicant has made provision for maintenance and accommodation for themselves (and any dependants) without necessary recourse to public funds.
+It also provides a statement about the applicant’s proposed accommodation – its condition and suitability.

 How to request a Verification of UK Accommodation Certificate

 The applicant – or applicant’s sponsor, who is living in the UK – can request a verification of UK Accommodation certificate by contacting us using the details at the bottom of the page.

 They will then receive an initial information letter which requests information and provides notice of the fee and request for fee payment.

 Once the fee is paid council staff will carry out a Land Registry search of the property and an inspection of the property.

 They will assess:

 The verification letter will then be sent to the applicant and/or their agent/sponsor and can be sent to UK Border Agency if required.